-My grandmother used to tear twelve small pieces of the dough, mumble something, then combine all the pieces into a mini roll, which was forbidden to be eaten – her small sacrifice to God.
+My grandmother used to tear twelve small pieces of the dough, mumble something, then combine all the pieces into a mini roll, which was forbidden to be eaten – truma, a small sacrifice to God.
 Later in life I learned that the mumblings were prayers for her family’s health, bliss, and abundance.

 Making bread is a humiliating and meditating process.
 It’s something everyone should make at least once.
 The smell and taste of homemade bread is addictive.
-There’s nothing like a slice of bread that just came out of the oven with butter or live oil.
+There’s nothing like a slice of bread that just came out of the oven with butter or olive oil.

 - 2½ cups wholewheat flour